Deepti-J/SR-Test-bak/README.md

 # Smart Response Protractor E2E Automation Testing.

-This project contains basic gherkin tests using the protractor Angular Framework
+This project contains E2E automation tests for Smartresponse.org It has been inpired by  https://github.com/angular/protractor-cookbook/tree/master/protractor-typescript-cucumber

 ## Running the Tests